microsoft/nni/docs/en_US/NAS/Benchmarks.md

 ## Example Usages

 Please refer to [examples usages of Benchmarks API](./BenchmarksExample).
-For the detailed definition of `arch` in the examples, refer to the API documentation below.
+For the detailed definition of `arch` in the examples, please refer to the original paper and the API documentation below.

 ## NAS-Bench-101